 Elizabeth Hayes, Portland Business Journal ANDREW TOWNSEND OHSU VACCINE & GENE THERAPY INSTITUTE When TomegaVax Inc. spun out from Oregon Health & Science University in 2011, it had the makings of a future bio-star.
 The startup would commercialize the research from the OHSU Vaccine and Gene Therapy Institute, where Dr. Louis Picker and his colleagues were developing a vaccine to combat some of the greatest global health crises in the world — HIV/AIDS, malaria and tuberculosis.
 The basis of the preventative vaccine is the common herpes virus, or cytomegalovirus, a novel approach.
 TomegaVax not only had the intellectual firepower, but it had also secured the necessary intellectual property protections.
 Then in 2013, Picker became a global sensation, with a scientific paper revealing that his vaccine candidate had cleared the simian form of HIV from the bodies of monkeys.
 Yet for a variety of reasons not tied to the science, TomegaVax struggled to gain traction with investors, a crucial step in the process of taking promising research to the next level.
 Clinical trials cost tens of millions of dollars and are best sponsored by an industry partner outside the university setting.
 But the company lacked a credible CEO with prior experience and couldn't hire one without the capital in [...]

 Corlyn Vorhees, The Oregonian/Oregon Live Madison High graduate Cynthia Bui will be attending Brown University in September.
 Cynthia Bui, who graduated from Madison High this week, started preparing for college when she was only 10.
 She was the "really annoying know-it-all kid," she said.
 "I genuinely enjoyed learning.
 I don't think that's changed.
 It's gotten worse as I've gotten older."
 Bui learned three languages: Vietnamese by speaking it at home with her parents, English by watching PBS Kids and listening her dad read stories before bed and Spanish through the school Spanish immersion program her parents put her in when she was in kindergarten.
 In high school, Bui took eight Advanced Placement classes, served as secretary of her school's National Honor Society, helped design a device to detect E. coli in water and was one of 19 valedictorians of her graduating class.
 The only child of Vietnamese immigrants who moved to America before she was born, Bui will be the first in her family to go to college.
 Her mother is a manicurist and her father owns a construction business, she said, and they often weren't around because of work.
-Learning Spanish was [...]
+Learning Spanish was particularly helpful growing up in a low-income, heavily Spanish-speaking neighborhood in [...]

 Elizabeth Hayes, Portland Business Journal The following story is part of this week's package on the winners of the Portland Business Journal's Small Business Innovation Awards.
 Eugene-based NemaMetrix uses nematode worms to help scientists save money and time as they determine if a drug has therapeutic value or potentially dangerous side effects.
 The startup’s ScreenChip System collects data after DNA from a human patient is injected into the worm, an excellent living proxy for a human.
 “Honestly, I believe we’re building a platform that will transform access to living animals for basic research and applied research, figuring out what it means for humans,” NemaMetrix CEO Matt Beaudet said in January.
 “I don’t think there’s a limit to the number of labs we can get in.”
 NemaMetrix’s system is currently used in 100 labs around the world, including Harvard Medical School, the National Institutes of Health, the University of Washington, Stanford University and Bayer.
 Beaudet hopes to get into 200 more in short order.
 So far, NemaMetrix has garnered $4.5 million in grant funding from NIH, Oregon Best and other entities and $3.5 million in three funding rounds, led by Cascade Angels Fund and Oregon State Venture Fund and Rogue Partners.
 The Obama administration recognized [...]